seanpmaxwell/Typescript-Best-Practices/README.md

   - **controller:** handle incoming requests from the client (server-side)
   - **middleware:** logic typically passed to the framework to format/validate incoming requests

-*Not established conventions but what I like to do*:
+#### Not established conventions but what I like to do:
   - Only services (files appended with `Service`) layer can talk to the persistance layers and contain business logic.
   - **auxilliary-services** (`...Service.aux.ts`): Auxilliary services can contain business logic and talk to other persistance layers but **CANNOT** be called by the controller-layers.
-Only the primary service layer file for a domain called be called by the controller: i.e. `UserService.ts` (called by the controller), `UserAssetService.aux.ts` fetching user avatars which requires calling the repo-layer and binary-storage handler.
+Only the primary service layer file for a domain can be called by the controller: i.e. `UserService.ts` (called by the controller), `UserAssetService.aux.ts` fetching user avatars which requires calling the repo-layer and binary-storage handler.
 This helps to keep your architecture clean by creating a single entry point for controllers.
-  - **static auxilliary-services** (`"...".saux.ts`): These can contain business logic but are not allowed to talk to any persistance-layers. `.saux.ts` files are useful for large features where separating the static business logic out makes sense to keep other service files clean.
+  - **static auxilliary-services** (`"Some Service".saux.ts`): These can contain business logic but are not allowed to talk to any persistance-layers. `.saux.ts` files are useful for large features where separating the static business logic out makes sense to keep other service files clean.
 Don't put your business logic in files marked `...Utils.ts` or under `utils/` folders.
 Try to keep utility files/functions for more generic non-application specific logic.
 Also, for `saux` files you leave off the `...Service` suffix if the file name can demonstrate clear intentent without it.

 Use **layer-based** based architecture for simple (single developer) applications: